 A rule that we all tend to forget: Food must be served hot.
 There is a rule in commercial kitchen design known as avoiding the danger zone (storing food between 5 and 50 degrees celsius).
 Ideally, food should be served at around 70 degrees.
 Overheating also ruins things for you, however, so do keep in mind the upper limit as well.

 When it comes to maintaining a sanitary environment, it’s always a good habit to practice sustainability.
 Whether it’s avoiding the usage of single-use plastic or maintaining good quality, long lasting and separate utensils for separate dishes.
 Repurposing food by reheating is also a no-no; while it may seem like you are avoiding wastage and saving costs, there are various health downsides to this.
 A better sustainable practice is simply using smaller portion sizes and planning menus far ahead in time.
-The benefits of picking a sustainable commercial kitchen design might not seem apparent immediately, but definitely noticeable over time.
+The benefits of picking a sustainable commercial kitchen design and planning might not seem apparent immediately, but definitely noticeable over time.

 HPG Consulting has heralded projects of designing and establishing commercial kitchens with well-known organizations such as Taj & Carlson, Marriott, Hilton, Hyatt, IHG, Apollo Hospital, Artemis Hospital, Step by Step, Google, IIM, Mainland China, etc.